honokini/honokini/README.md

-- 👋 Hi, I’m KINI Biè Honoré
+- 👋 Hi, I’m KINI Biè Honoré.
-- 👀 I’m interested in Backend and Front-end development
+- 👀 I’m interested in Backend and Front-end development.
-- 🌱 I’m currently learning software engineering with ALX Africa
+- 🌱 I’m currently learning software engineering with ALX Africa at Holberton University.
-- 💞️ I’m looking to collaborate with software developers
+- 💞️ I’m looking to collaborate with software developers.
 - 📫 You can reach me on whatsapp https://wa.me/74830722 or email: hkini48@gmail.com.

 <!---